Sarina is sharing her research with us. Please enjoy this thorough outline!

 3. Soon gunpowder came into use, making castles much easier to conquer.

 4. Feudalism died out when a commercial class emerged to join nobles and peasants.
-Today, the upper class still either inherited or achieved wealth.
+Today, the upper class still either inherited or achieved wealth. - Life in the middle Ages would be more fair if lower classes had the same freedom, chance, and opportunity as noble classes.

 A.Peasants had little meat and ate meals of pottage while the lord had grand and enjoyable feasts.